tboudreaux/LetsLearnGit/README.md

 This commit everything in the staging area with the message "Initial Commit".
 You are required to include some message with every commit (Incidently I have a conspiracy theory that venmo uses git as their ledgure and thats why you need a message with every venmo transfer).
+Note that the first time you run this it will ask for a name an email for records that store with the commit.

+#### Actually Using GitHub

 Okay, now lets say that you want to push this to a GitHub repo.
 You can't simply push it, first you need to tell your local repository that it is a